 4. Mt Baw Baw

-As one of the closest mountains to Melbourne, Mt Baw Baw is definitely not one to be missed.
-Tucked away at the beginning of the Great Dividing Range, Mt Baw Baw been one of the few places to have escaped the many recent bushfires that have burnt the majority of the Alpine region since 2000.
+As one of the mountains near Melbourne, Mt Baw Baw is definitely not one to be missed.
+Tucked away at the beginning of the Great Dividing Range, Mt Baw Baw has been one of the few places to have escaped the many recent bushfires that have burnt the majority of the Alpine region since 2000.

 This makes it the last place that you can find large patches of unburnt snow gums and countryside, making for a special and unique trip to the Victorian mountains.